apache/cordova-plugin-file/README.md

 These paths were also returned by the `toURL()` method of the `Entry` objects.

-With v1.0.0, the `fullPath` attribute is the path to the file, _relative to the root of the HTML filesystem_.
+Starting with v1.0.0, the `fullPath` attribute is the path to the file, _relative to the root of the HTML filesystem_.
 So, the above paths would now both be represented by a `FileEntry` object with a `fullPath` of

     /path/to/file